 Training effect is the metric that gives you a sneak peek at how each training session is expected to impact your future fitness levels.
 One of the most common uses of training effect is to coordinate and balance workouts that maintain and improve your current fitness level.
-Edge 1030 displays the following 2 types of training effect measures:
+Your compatible Edge displays the following 2 types of training effect measures:

 Aerobic Training Effect

 This measures the aerobic benefit of exercise, which should correlate with the fitness improvement you expect to get from it.

 Your body’s most efficient method of transforming fuel into energy requires oxygen, but sometimes your demand for energy exceeds the rate at which enough oxygen is immediately available.
 Luckily, your body has a backup process ready and waiting.
 While not nearly as efficient, the anaerobic energy process can jump into action and keep you going.
 The downside is that it becomes depleted quickly.

 Maximal performance capacity

 Both aerobic and anaerobic training effects are mapped on a 0–5 scale that accounts for your fitness level and training habits.